kitconcept/plone.restapi-react-tutorial/README.md

 is injected into the 'src' attribute of the image tag:

   <img src={logo} className="App-logo" alt="logo" />

+This will create a new folder with the name of the app that we 'cd' into:

+  $ cd plone.restapi-react-tutorial/

+Then build the React application by running:

+  $ yarn install

 To start your application run: